OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

     {
         var client = GetGraphServiceClient();

-        // Build a request to identify a particular member object in the group var request = client.Groups[groupId].Members[id].Reference.Request();
+        // Build a request to identify a particular member object in the group. var request = client.Groups[groupId].Members[id].Reference.Request();

-        // Submit the remove request
+        // Submit the remove request.
         await request.DeleteAsync();

         RouteValueDictionary routeValues = new RouteValueDictionary();